Manohar4587/Gun_Object_Detection/README.md

 # Gun_Object_Detection

+We are  excited to share that our paper has been published on arXiv! 🎉 You can check it out here: [Gun Detection Using Combined Human Pose and Weapon Appearance](http://arxiv.org/abs/2503.12215)

 ### Dataset Overview

 Below is a breakdown of the image counts from various sources in our final dataset: